kjeller/old_projects/README.md

 # Older monogame projects
 2D platformer projects from 2016-2017 when I started learning C#.
+I uploaded these projects for fun without any intention to ever push updates.

 Contents:
   - test_platformer - originally called Viking Warrior, but had nothing to do with neither vikings nor warriors.